datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

 explanation if the workings and functionality of the Sesam portal, please look `here <management-studio.html#section>`__.

-When logging in to the portal you will be met with a page like figure "The Sesam Portal"
+When logging in to the portal you will be met with a page like the figure below

 .. figure:: ./media/Architecture_Beginner_The_Sesam_Portal_A.png
    :align: center